monsi0412/sage-safe/README.md

 ### Joel's Abstraction
 * Background changes to red if you get the previous question wrong, green if you get it right

+### Algorithms
+* Using a random number generator to create numbers assigned to certain colors
+* once finished with the game, the screen turns a random color as a surprise

 ### Problems and Solutions
 * importing the JQuery library
 * JQuery was not working, ended up being an extra '/'
 * the functions were difficult to figure out, used the internet for guidance
 * labeling the divs right and using the correct selector for JQuery
+* trying to figure out why I could not see the algorithm working, ended up being syntax ( missing(), id instead of class)

 #### Sources: